 Cookware: your hardest-working and most-frequently-used kitchen tools

-The four most popular types of cookware
+The three most popular types of cookware

 Stainless steel cookware is what most professional chefs use, and it's a popular option for the home cook as well.
 Stainless cookware wrapped around an aluminum core (or "clad") heats evenly and does a superior job of browning food.
 On the downside, it can be more difficult to clean, and you'll need to use more oil or fat to keep some foods from sticking.
 It also has a bit of a learning curve, but avid cooks say once you get it, you'll never go back.
 Stainless cookware can also scratch or become discolored when heated to temperatures beyond 500 degrees Fahrenheit.